shiftkey/blog/_posts/2010-10-23-mef-import-vs-importingconstructor.md

 Ultimately, I guess I'm advocating the [ImportingConstructor] approach because once a class grows to a significant complexity (requiring some parts and providing other parts) I feel that it is the saner approach.

 For getting start with MEF, [Import] works fine - the barrier to entry is lowered greatly.
-But as the composition graph grows in an application - e.g. A <-> B <-> C <-> D - then I'd start simplifying the classes and pushing more "magic" into the constructor for readability's sake.
+But as the composition graph grows in an application - e.g. A &lt;-&gt; B &lt;-&gt; C &lt;-&gt; D - then I'd start simplifying the classes and pushing more "magic" into the constructor for readability's sake.

 While we're talking managing MEF parts
 ----------------------------------------